datawhores/OF-Scraper/README.md

 Open a issue in this repo, or you can mention your issue in the [Discord](#discord)

+## Private Report##
+A ticket can be created in the ticket channel only you and admins have access to ticket discussions

 # Feature Requests

 [ClearFlask Feedback](https://ofscraper.clearflask.com/feedback) or [Discord](#discord)